NicolasCoronel97/Food-Delivery-Time-Prediction/README.md

 To predict the food delivery time in real-time, we need to calculate the distance between the food preparation point and the point of food consumption.

-This project predicts the time taken of deliverys, using the following parameters.
+This project predicts the time taken of deliveries, using the following parameters.

 Distance - Time Taken - Age - Ratings